Moldova Food Guide

 Morning visits offer freshest produce and dairy

-Local markets and farm stands offer incredibly fresh produce.
-Visit in the morning for best selection.
-Homemade cheese (brinza) and dairy products from local farmers are safe and delicious.
+Local markets and farm stands have very fresh produce, and the morning brings the best of it.
+The homemade cheese (brinza) and other dairy from local farmers is safe to eat and tastes excellent.

 Underground cellars are cool and safe year-round